 The canyon to the waterfall: Murray Canyon

-This 4 miles round trip hike goes along a small creek, and water means palm trees here, of course, so we hiked in the pleasant shade of the huge palm trees most of the way.
+This 4 miles round trip hike goes along a small creek.
+Since water means palm trees here, we hiked in the pleasant shade of the huge palm trees most of the way.

 THE Palm Canyon